TimothyOwen/Dynamics_of_Spheres/README.md

 ##Momentum

-In classical mechanics, linear momentum or translational momentum (pl. momenta; SI unit kg m/s, or

- equivalently, newton second) is the product of the mass and velocity of an object.
-For example, a

- heavy truck moving rapidly has a large momentum�it takes a large or prolonged force to get the truck

- up to this speed, and it takes a large or prolonged force to bring it to a stop afterwards.
-If the

- truck were lighter, or moving more slowly, then it would have less momentum.Like velocity, linear momentum

- is a vector quantity, possessing a direction as well as a magnitude.

-(source-wikipedia.org)

-This definition gives Linear momentum: P = mv,

-For two uniform masses (m_a & m_b) travelling at velocities (v_a & v_b) in a one dimensional resistance free
+For two uniform masses (m_a & m_b) travelling at velocities (v_a & v_b) in a one dimensional resistance free environment we can find a solution for both masses in a collision:

-environment like my simulation this can be extrapolated together with a coefficient of restitution (C_R)

-to find a solution for both masses in a collision:

  v_a=[m_a*u_a + m_b*u_b + m_b*C_R*(u_b-u_a)]/[m_a+m_b]

 and

  v_b=[m_a*u_a + m_b*u_b + m_a*C_R*(u_a-u_b)]/[m_a+m_b]